enzonav2304/firebase-auth/README.md

 # Vue Firebase Authentication
 ```
 Welcome to this project.
-It is an auth system made with Vue.js, firebase autenthication, and Tailwind.css
+It is an auth system made with Vue.js, firebase authentication, and Tailwind.css
 ```
 ## Project setup
 ```